-Jeffrey Hammond, Vice President, Principal Analyst at Forrester predicts for software delivery for 2021: “Accelerated adoption of low-code no-code platforms will change how teams organize.
+Jeffrey Hammond, Vice President, Principal Analyst at Forrester predicts for software delivery: “Accelerated adoption of low-code no-code platforms will change how teams organize.
 During the pandemic, many organizations embraced low-code no-code platforms to build and deploy new apps fast.
 These experiences will drive most development shops to adopt these tools and more.
 Expect to see new hybrid teams emerge, with business users and professional developers building apps together with low-code no-code tools built on cloud-native platforms.”

 We have spoken enough about how LCNC has come to be and why it’s here to stay but here are some tangible benefits and examples as an argument for LCNC in a business that is involved in application development, digitization in general and otherwise.